-MSC 109 approved MSC.1/Circ.1687, which provides the interim guidelines for the safety of ships using ammonia as fuel, excluding those covered under the IGC Code.
+MSC 109 approved the interim guidelines for the safety of ships using ammonia as fuel, excluding those covered under the IGC Code.
 These interim guidelines offer safety provisions for the arrangement, installation, control, and monitoring of machinery, equipment, and systems utilizing ammonia as fuel, aiming to minimize risks to the ship, its crew, and the environment, given ammonia's toxic nature.